 The Schomburg Center for Research in Black Culture located in Harlem, New York, is a research unit of The New York Public Library system.
 The Center consists of three connected buildings: The Schomburg Building, the Langston Hughes Building, and the Landmark Building.
 It is recognized as one of the leading institutions focusing exclusively on African-American, African Diaspora, and African experiences.
-Begun with the collections of Arturo Alfonso Schomburg more than 85 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
+Begun with the collections of Arturo Alfonso Schomburg 90 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
 It has also promoted the study and interpretation of the history and culture of people of African descent.
 Today, the Schomburg continues to serve the community not just as a center and a library, but also as a space that encourages lifelong education and exploration.

 There is an electric door switch at the front door.
 All parts of the collections and the public restrooms, The Langston Hughes Auditorium and Atrium, the American Negro Theater, and the Gift Shop are wheelchair accessible.